 Compare 10-year mortgages

-Build equity fast, but be prepared for steep payments.
+Build equity fast, but prepare for steep monthly payments.

-If you want to pay off your mortgage fast, some banks offer a rare 10-year fixed term.
+To help you pay off your mortgage fast, some banks offer a rare 10-year fixed term.
 If you can comfortably make the monthly payments, you stand to save thousands in interest.

 Lenders that offer 10-year mortgages

 What are the benefits of a 10-year mortgage?